-Note: The specific set of debug components you are using determine which trace features in C-SPY that are supported.
+Note: The specific set of debug components you are using (hardware, a debug probe, and a C-SPY driver) determine which trace features in C-SPY that are supported.

 Requirements for using ETM trace

 ETM trace is available for some ARM devices.